Color Swatches That Won’t Delete

 I recently worked on an internal design for a book, using black plus a spot (PMS) colour, but in the end I couldn't delete the unused PMS colours from the Swatch palette.
 I would choose 'select all unused' in the swatch palette and the colour would be highlighted, but when I tried to delete it by dragging to the trash, the trash icon would be ghosted.

 You are not alone in this problem, Delia.
 This has plagued many InDesign usrs.
 Invincible color swatches (ones that cannot be deleted) usually occur when the spot colour has been used in a graphic (usually EPS, PDF, or PSD).
 Sometimes you don't even realize the color is in the graphic, and there, and it's not easy to figure out (though here's one method).
 Unless you change or delete that graphic, you won't be able to remove the color swatch.

 However, occassionally, the color is really stuck, usually due to some kind of minor document corruption.
 One of the best ways to get the document back on track is to use File > Export to create an InDesign Interchange (INX) file.
+[Editor's note: INX has been replaced by IDML.
+For the rest of the article, where you see INX, you can mentally replace IDML.]
 Then re-open that file in InDesign and you should be able to remove the color from the Swatches panel.
 Make sure to proof the new file carefully against the old one, as things can sometimes change a little in the conversion.